tmux-python/tmuxp/doc/developing.rst

 .. _test_builder_visually:

 Visual testing
-""""""""""""""
+''''''''''''''

-You can watch tmux testsuite build sessions visually also.
+You can watch tmux testsuite build sessions visually by keeping a client open in a separate terminal.

 Create two terminals: